yochaigal/cairn/wip/2e/forest-seeds.md

 #### Hazard

-The Wood is a dangerous place, and not to be trifled with.
+The Woods are a dangerous place, and not to be trifled with.
 The forest and its inhabitants do what they must to survive, and even sated are still preparing for their next meal.
 The trees, the plants, and the earth itself will leave deadly traps and dangers to root out those unworthy to pass beneath the boughs.

 Roll 2d20 and combine the results.